Frequently Asked Questions

 Fall and Spring

 OMVS certifies the VA for your credit hours so that the VA can begin processing your Monthly Allowance for Housing (MAH) stipend.
 After the drop/add date, our office will bill them for your tuition and fees.
 This allows students to change their schedules if needed.

 We wait until after drop/add because we only have to bill the VA once for tuition and fees instead of after each drop or add, mitigating many payment issues that students would otherwise face.

 10. What happens if I drop a course during the semester?

-If you drop a course, you must notify CCAC MVS at so that they can update the certification for the VA.
+If you drop a course, you must notify CCAC OMVS at so that they can update the certification for the VA.
 This must be done even if you have already notified the VA on the WAVE system.
-Course drops and changes to your number of credits affect your rate of payment, and failure to notify your campus MVS Facilitator in a timely manner could result in an overpayment that you are required to pay back.
+Course drops and changes to your number of credits affect your rate of payment, and failure to notify your campus OMVS Facilitator in a timely manner could result in an overpayment that you are required to pay back.